-If you have been accused or charged with indecent exposure, it is important to understand what makes it a sexual offence, how it is prosecuted in a court of law and the punishment for indecent exposure in the UK.
+If you have been accused or charged with indecent exposure, it is important to understand what makes it a sexual offence, how it is prosecuted in a court of law and the sentencing and punishment for indecent exposure in the UK.

 Just as important is to know that you have a right to legal representation as soon as you are accused of indecent exposure or taken in for questioning regarding the offence.

 A solicitor with experience in sexual offences will ensure that you are receiving expert legal advice and support from the moment you face an accusation.

 What Constitutes Indecent Exposure?

 Indecent exposure is the offence of intentionally exposing the genitals with the specific intent of making a viewer(s) alarmed or distressed.
 The Sexual Offences Act of 2003 does make a distinction between naturism, nudity and indecent exposure.
 Prosecutors look for indications of a sexual nature in the nudity or if there was any intention to cause alarm, distress or harassment.
 Urinating or accidentally exposing the genitals does not constitute indecent exposure.